Skip to content

 low blood pressure symptoms

-Low Blood Pressure Symptoms: Low blood pressure (hypotension) is a systolic blood pressure below 90 mmHg or diastolic blood pressure below 60 mmHg.
+Herbal Remedies & Low Blood Pressure: Low blood pressure (hypotension) is a systolic blood pressure below 90 mmHg or a diastolic blood pressure below 60 mmHg.
 Low blood pressure (hypotension) occurs when the amount of blood pumped out of the heart per minute is less than the amount of blood being taken into the body.

 Hypotension occurs when the amount of blood pumped through the body per heartbeat falls below normal levels.
-In adults, hypotension is usually caused by dehydration, excessive salt intake, decreased circulating volume due to bleeding, or side effects from medication.
+In adults, hypotension is typically caused by dehydration, excessive salt intake, decreased circulating volume due to blood loss, or side effects from medication.

 The most common cause of hypotension is dehydration.